Llisha-Bleu/Election-Analysis/README.md

 # Election-Analysis

-## Purpose
-The purpose of this analysis is to provide additional data to complete the audit of the local congressional election.

 ## Project Overview
 A Colorado Board of Elections employee has provided the following tasks to complete the election audit of a recent local congressional election.
 They are: